 This fund was not only created in Harveigh’s memory but is also in honor of Dr. Evelyn MacKay, a resident in Large Animal Internal Medicine, who played a critical role in Harveigh’s healing.
 Harveigh passed away suddenly in 2018, but her legacy lives on in the animals she helps through Harveigh’s Heroes.

-The fund will be used to assist patients of the Large Animal Hospital at Texas A&M who are approved by the hospital for additional support.
+The fund will be used to assist patients of the Large Animal Teaching Hospital at Texas A&M who are approved by the hospital for additional support.

 - The treatment must be performed at the Veterinary Medical Teaching Hospital.